Telefonica to go back to its homework after German bet

-MADRID, July 24 Fresh from snapping up German mobile operator E-Plus, Spain's Telefonica will deliver a sharp reminder of challenges closer to home when it publishes first-half results on Thursday.
+MADRID Fresh from snapping up German mobile operator E-Plus, Spain's Telefonica (TEF.MC) will deliver a sharp reminder of challenges closer to home when it publishes first-half results on Thursday.

-Just 48 hours after reaching a deal to buy E-Plus, the German arm of KPN, for 8.1 billion euros ($10.7 billion), the group is expected to post a 9 percent drop in revenues and a 6.4 percent fall in net profit.
+Just 48 hours after reaching a deal to buy E-Plus, the German arm of KPN (KPN.AS), for 8.1 billion euros ($10.7 billion), the group is expected to post a 9 percent drop in revenues and a 6.4 percent fall in net profit.

 The numbers will reflect the size of the challenges facing Europe's biggest telecoms operator by revenue.
 Top of the list: hitting its debt cutting target to protect investment grade ratings; resuming dividend payments in November as planned; and weathering the storm in recession-hit Spain and the larger market of Brazil.